Creative-Ataraxia/Statistics_and_Probability_Concepts_Cheatsheet/README.md

 Concept Notes I made for the MITx Statistics & Data Science MicroMasters program

-You can use this for your capstone exam if you are taking the program
+You can directly upload the pdf I made for your capstone exams at the end of the program

 Including all key theorems, concepts, formulas for these 4 courses:
 * Probability - The Science of Uncertainty and Data